francineannealvarez/ES-Web-Application/README.md

-# 🌱 EcoTrack — Environmental Sustainability Web App
+# 🌿 GoEcoTrack — Your Footprint, Your Future

 ![Python](https://img.shields.io/badge/Python-3.10-blue.svg)
 ![Flask](https://img.shields.io/badge/Flask-Web%20Framework-lightgrey.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Status](https://img.shields.io/badge/status-active-brightgreen)

-**EcoTrack** is a beginner-friendly and responsive web application designed to encourage eco-friendly behavior.
-It allows users to log their environmental actions (like recycling, biking instead of driving, or saving electricity), view progress, and stay consistent in living a greener life.

-This project promotes **sustainability awareness** and was created as part of an educational initiative. 🌍
+**GoEcoTrack** is a web application that helps users understand and reduce their **carbon footprint** by tracking the environmental impact of their daily habits — such as **food choices, electricity usage, transportation, and household activities**.

+It was built to raise awareness about sustainability and support smarter, greener living. 🌎💚

 ---

-## 🎯 What is This All About?
+## 🎯 What is GoEcoTrack All About?

-In today’s world, it’s important to become aware of how our daily habits affect the planet.
-EcoTrack helps users:

-- Stay conscious of their actions
-- Build a routine of green habits
+We all contribute to climate change — but we can also be part of the solution.
+**GoEcoTrack** empowers users to:

+- 🌽 Track their **carbon emissions from food**
+- 💡 Log **energy and electricity use**
+- 🏠 Add **household and personal habits**
-- Track how often they do good things for the environment
+- 📊 Visualize how daily choices affect the planet
-- Stay motivated through visual feedback and charts
+- 🌱 Commit to small, meaningful improvements

+It’s simple, informative, and encourages a **greener lifestyle** by helping you see your footprint — and reduce it, step by step.

 ---